open-edge-insights/eii-zmq-broker/README.md

 > and, "backend_config.json", respectively.
 These could be named anything the
 > user wishes.
 For more examples of configurations, see the JSON files in the,
 > "tests/configs/", directory.

-**IMPORTANT NOTE:**

-Running the broker using JSON files is not recommended for production environments.
-This way of running the broker is meant purely for development and debugging purposes.

 ### Running Unit Tests